FaintLocket424/HaskellNotes/New Vault/The Basic Data Types of Haskell.md

 > -- * No instnace of (Bounded Float) arising from a use of `minBound'
 > ```
 >
-> It only works for types which are bounded.
+> It only works for types which have an upper or lower bound.

 ### Bool